zkonduit/ezkl-docs/default.md

 `ezkl` is a library and command-line tool for doing inference for deep learning models and other computational graphs in a zk-snark.
 It enables the following workflow:

-1. Define a computational graph, for instance a neural network (but really any arbitrary set of operations), as you would normally in pytorch or tensorflow.
+1. Define a computational graph, for instance a neural network (but really any arbitrary set of operations), as you would normally in [pytorch](https://pytorch.org/docs/stable/index.html).
 2. Export the final graph of operations as an [.onnx](https://onnx.ai/) file and some sample inputs to a `.json` file.
 3. Point `ezkl` to the `.onnx` and `.json` files to generate a ZK-SNARK circuit with which you can prove statements such as:
 > "I ran this publicly available neural network on some private data and it produced this output"